 Optic neuritis is a condition where the optic nerve becomes inflamed, causing pain, flashing lights and vision loss which can be permanent.
 Optic neuritis is most commonly linked to Multiple Sclerosis but can occur as a consequence of infection or autoimmune diseases.
 If diagnosed correctly and treated promptly with steroids, most people enjoy a quick recovery and their vision returns to normal.

 However, many patients who are diagnosed with optic neuritis may be misdiagnosed, leading to unnecessary and inappropriate treatment.
-A recent study which examined the medical records of patients referred to ophthalmology doctors for the treatment of optic neuritis found that of 122 patients, only 49 had the condition while 73 were diagnosed with migraine or other conditions related to the eye, such as ischemia or tumour.1 The primary concern with this data is that patients may have to endure unnecessary treatments and tests that are potentially harmful, until they are correctly diagnosed.
+A recent study that examined the medical records of patients referred to ophthalmology doctors for the treatment of optic neuritis found that of 122 patients, only 49 had the condition while 73 were diagnosed with migraine or other conditions related to the eye, such as ischemia or tumour.1 The primary concern with this data is that patients may have to endure unnecessary treatments and tests that are potentially harmful, until they are correctly diagnosed.

 In Montreal2, an ophthalmologist failed to correctly diagnose a man who complained of vision loss.
 She diagnosed macular degeneration and glaucoma, giving him medication to treat both conditions.
 However,